 The prizes awarded are based on excellence in design and craftsmanship.
-In addition runners up prizes may be awarded if appropriate.
-These are run in conjunction with the Trade House Schools Competition.
+Runner-up prizes may also be awarded to deserving pupils.
+These prizes are run in conjunction with the Trade House Schools Competition.

 The Incorporation of Hammermen and Scottish Engineering Award

-The Craft makes an annual award jointly with Scottish Engineering to an engineer who has shown outstanding quality in the application of knowledge or innovation.
-This award takes into consideration his or her employer’s business such as to result in a significant contribution to that business.
+The Craft contributes to an annual award jointly with Scottish Engineering, awarded to an engineer who has shown outstanding quality in the application of knowledge or innovation.
+This award takes into consideration his or her employer’s business so the prize can result in a significant contribution to that business.